nualagr/dargan-health-foods/TESTING.md

     {% endif %}
 {% endfor %}
 ```
-This removed the horizontal overflow, but was not ideal as it was not immediately obvious
+This removed the horizontal overflow, but is not an ideal solution as it was not immediately obvious
-to the viewer that the page range did not reflect the total number of pages returned.
+to the viewer that the page range does not reflect the total number of pages returned.
 <br>

 ### Product Discount Price Issue